 Manufacturing clothing here in the Philippines in the midst of a global pandemic has compounded every challenge we already faced as a less than two year old garment manufacturing business.
 Fighting industry standards to give more power and better profit to Filipina workers is a monumental task even in the best of circumstances- a global pandemic just added to our list of obstacles!

 It’s time to understand the journey of secondhand clothing post-export: the salvage market.
 Where the salvage market thrives is within developing countries that are willing to take in millions of tonnes of “stuff” every year via shipping containers.
 These items go for resale in street markets and usually small shops run by marginalized communities.

 Fashion has always had seasons.
-Initially it was 2 collections — for spring/summer and fall/winter — then it turned into 4 seasonal collections, then multiple deliveries throughout the season, and now with fast fashion new collections are on the floor every week.
-The clothing … more
+Initially brands just created 2 collections — for spring/summer and fall/winter — then it turned into 4 seasonal collections, then multiple deliveries throughout the season, and now with fast fashion new collections are on the floor every week.
+The … more

 A few months ago I posted a video about measuring and sizes and it included a link to a survey.
 I wanted to get some insight into the mystery of clothing sizes and fit and have actual data on what sizes and shapes people … more